Essential renormalisation group: Conclusion

 Any description of Nature that we write down as a mathematical model will always depend on how we choose to parameterise or label physical objects (whether we make this decision consciously or not).
 On the other hand, Nature does not depend on how we label things; a rose by any other name would smell as sweet.
 However, taking the attitude that ``any parameterisation will do'' is not practical since solving a model is typically simpler by parameterising the physics in a particular way.
 A better attitude is to first identify which parameters of the model are inessential and tune them to simplify the task of solving the model.
 K.\,Wilson's exact renormalisation group embodies a complementary attitude to physics in which one does not write down a model but rather computes the model by solving a flow equation.
 In essential schemes, we adopt both attitudes such that we are not solving for the inessential couplings but only the for essential ones.
 In this way, what we solve for is not the mathematical model but only those physical quantities we are ultimately interested in.
 This distinction is very clear when we compute critical exponents at a critical point.
 In both the standard scheme and in essential schemes we will get a spectrum of critical exponents.
 However, it is the spectrum of the latter that will only contain critical exponents which characterise a physical scaling law realised in Nature.
 As such, one should bear in mind that in the standard scheme not all critical exponents will be physical and that if we assume that they are, we can come to incorrect conclusions.
 In particular, there is nothing to prevent an inessential coupling to appear relevant in some schemes and therefore to give an incorrect counting of the number of relevant couplings at a non-trivial fixed point.

 \acknowledgments{We are indebted to B.\,Delamotte for motivating us during the early stages of the preparation of our manuscript.
-We then thank B.\,Delamotte and R.\,Percacci for a careful reading of the manuscript and for providing us with useful comments and suggestions.}
+We then thank B.\,Delamotte and R.\,Percacci for a careful reading of the manuscript and for providing us with useful comments and suggestions.
+RBAZ acknowledges the support from the French ANR through the project NeqFluids (grant ANR-18-CE92-0019).}

 \begin{appendix} \begin{widetext}